Taylor Louderman

-Taylor Elizabeth Louderman (born December 21, 1990) is an American actress, singer, and dancer.
+Taylor Louderman is an American actress, singer, and dancer.
 She is best known for originating the role of Regina George in the Broadway musical Mean Girls, for which she was nominated for the Tony Award for Best Actress in a Musical in 2018.

 Early life and education

 Louderman was born in Madison, Wisconsin, and then raised in Bourbon, Missouri, a small town 60 miles southwest of St. Louis, Missouri.
-She is the eldest daughter of Roger and Suzanne Louderman and has four sisters, Hannah, Olivia, Morgan, and Madison.
+She is the eldest of five daughters born to Roger and Suzanne Louderman.

 In 2001, at the age of 10, she was cast in the title role of Annie at Ozark Actors Theatre in Rolla, Missouri.

 She graduated from Sullivan High School and then attended the University of Michigan for two years before leaving the program to star as Campbell in the touring production of Bring It On: The Musical.
 In 2020, she earned a Bachelor of Science degree in Liberal Arts from The New School.